Intensive Trauma Reprocessing

 The full package includes five sessions:

-The 4-hour Intensive The deep work itself.
+The 4-hour Intensive (in person) The deep work itself.
 With the preparation and mapping already done, we use the full time for reprocessing.
 Plan to take the following day off if you're able.
 This isn't required, but what moves in a session like this deserves spaciousness afterward.

 Post-Session 1 — Check In (30 minutes, phone only) A phone call within four days of your intensive, while processing is still actively settling.
 No video, no office — just a voice.
 This is a moment to assess how you're doing, provide support, and tend to anything that needs containment before you return to your regular life.